NYSE: CLOSED

 Unlike pure-play rare earth projects, NioCorp's diversification across four critical mineral categories provides revenue stability and risk mitigation.
 Niobium, which represents the project's primary target and approximately the largest revenue component, benefits from exceptional price stability at around $50 per kilogram - a level maintained for considerable time.
 The company has secured definitive, enforceable offtake agreements covering three-quarters of its ferroniobium production, providing revenue certainty for debt financing purposes.

 Scandium represents perhaps the most intriguing opportunity, with the company targeting 100 tons per year of production - roughly triple current global supply outside China.
 Smith disputes concerns about market saturation, arguing instead that "there is latent demand for this mineral" that vastly exceeds current and projected supply.
 Applications span defense (where NioCorp is working with Lockheed Martin and other contractors), aerospace, and automotive sectors.
-The company has already secured a definitive offtake agreement for 12 tons per year and reports that one automotive application in Germany could potentially absorb 100% of production.
+The company has already secured a definitive offtake agreement for 12 tons per year.
 Non-Chinese scandium pricing ranges from $2,000-3,000 per kilogram versus approximately $700/kg in China.

-Titanium, where the US imports roughly 85% of supply, provides additional revenue diversification, while the rare earth component - expected to contribute approximately 26% of total revenue - offers upside exposure to critical magnet materials without the concentration risk of rare earth-focused projects.
+Titanium, where the US imports roughly 85% of supply, provides additional revenue diversification, while the rare earth component could provide additional upside exposure to critical magnet materials without the concentration risk of rare earth-focused projects.

 Strategic Off-take Development